Seleah/Feed-Reader-Testing/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

-## What will I learn?
+## What I learned:

-You will learn how to use Jasmine to write a number of tests against a pre-existing application.
-These will test the underlying business logic of the application as well as the event handling and DOM manipulation.
+I learned how to use Jasmine to write a number of tests against a pre-existing application.
+These test the underlying business logic of the application as well as the event handling and DOM manipulation.

 ## How will this help my career?